 As a quick replacement that night, we offered a related film by Montreal-based filmmaker Amy Miller about NATO and Canada’s escalating misuse of our military.
 Myths for Profit: Canada’s Role in Industries of War and Peace is a film that depicts the historical context for Canada’s gradual transition from altruistic peacekeeper to our current role as an active participant in unprovoked military aggression.

 Why is Canada so eager to support the slaughter of civilians on the other side of the globe?
 Released in 2009, this film is still relevant today as the Canadian government continues to abuse our country’s reputation as a peacekeeper by exponentially increasing our military budget for aggressive warfare.

 Watching this film is free (like people everywhere just want to be).
 Scroll down the page at Wide Open Exposure to watch Amy Miller’s eye-opening documentary about the still hidden blood on Canada’s hands.

-Released last fall, this unusual film was sold out for festival showings in Vancouver, Whistler, and Squamish.
-With breathtaking cinematography, The Radicals is a film that follows four snowboarders and surfers driven to become social and environmental stewards through their connection with the environments in which they play.
+This unusual film was sold out for festival showings in Vancouver, Whistler, and Squamish.
+With breathtaking cinematography, The Radicals follows four snowboarders and surfers driven to become social and environmental stewards through their connection with the environments in which they play.

 By enjoying and appreciating their natural surroundings, these awakened athletes introduce us to some of the worlds most dedicated activists and game-changing wilderness initiatives that can actually change the world.
 The Radicals inspires us to shift our perspective, rise above the challenges of modern society and dig into our roots to create radical waves of change, while still enjoying the thrill of nature, gravity, and a sense of real purpose.